III Ultimate Wood Glue - Waterproof - Gallon

 Finally, waterproof wood glue without the mess!
-Titebond III wood glue is waterproof, yet it cleans up with water.
-Unlike polyurethane glues, there is no foaming and it doesn''t stain your hands....
+Titebond® III Ultimate Wood Glue is waterproof, yet it cleans up with water.
+Unlike polyurethane glues, there is no foaming and it will not stain your hands.
+Plus it is vastly stronger, safer and less expensive than polyurethane glues.
+It...

 - Designed for interior and exterior applications